reactioncommerce/reaction-docs/admin/faq.md

 ## How do I sign up for an account, login to my dashboard, and set up my domain?

-Currently, Reaction is only available locally via GitHub.
-In early 2017, we'll be launching the Beta release of our hosted platform, which will allow anyone to set up shop via our intuitive dashboard.
-Our custom hosting solution, [Reaction Platform](https://reactioncommerce.com/hosting), which runs on Docker, will support domains, SSL, and more.
-Our vision is to allow anyone to customize, extend, and deploy his or her Reaction shop directly from on our platform.
+Reaction is available locally and for free via GitHub.
+We also recently launched [Reaction Platform](https://reactioncommerce.com/hosting), which allows anyone to set up their shop via an intuitive dashboard.
+Our vision is to allow anyone to customize, extend, deploy, scale, and secure his or her Reaction shop or marketplace directly from on our platform.

 ## I already have a hosting solution.
 Can I host a Reaction shop anywhere I want?